-You must be over 14 to ride a mobility scooter.
+You must be over 14 to ride a class 3 mobility scooter, but currently, there are no age restrictions on class 2 mobility scooters.
 A person may only drive a mobility scooter, in a public place, if they experience difficulty walking, either due to a long-term disability, while recovering from surgery or as a result of any form of illness or injury.
 However, there are some exceptions for obvious practical reasons.
 A normally able person may ride a scooter for the purposes of delivering or collecting it for repair or routine maintenance, while demonstrating it or when training a new user.

 It’s probably worth looking at alternatives if your disability includes something which might make using a mobility scooter dangerous, such as severe memory loss, serious lack of balance or a tendency to pass out.

 Do you need to insure a mobility scooter?

 Despite the fact that there is no legal requirement to insure a scooter, even a class 3 type, you would be well advised to take out insurance just in case.
 Mobility scooter use is rising rapidly, so you should not be alarmed by a corresponding rise in accidents as reported by some media.
 Nevertheless, accidents do occur and insuring yourself, especially for third party cover will make sure you are not left out of pocket should the worst happen.
 You can also insure against theft and breakdowns as well.

 What to do if you have a road accident on a mobility scooter